 The wedding cake is an essential element for a perfect wedding.
-A couple can follow tradition or try new and exotic flavors.
+A couple can choose a traditional Italian wedding cake or try new and exotic flavors.

 The history of the wedding cake goes back as far as the Roman Empire.
-Having the wedding cake a long tradition there are lot of customs connected to it.
+Having a wedding cake is a long tradition and there are lots of customs connected to it.
 Some traditions related to the wedding cake have survived through time and some have not.

 History of wedding cakes: from Ancient Rome to English Royalty.

 One of the first traditions began in Ancient Rome where bread was broken over the bride’s head to bring good fortune to the couple.
 In Medieval England, cakes were stacked as high as possible for the bride and groom to kiss over: if they successfully kissed over the stack they were guaranteed a prosperous life together.
 The notion of sleeping with a piece of cake underneath one’s pillow dates back as far as the 17th century and quite probably forms the basis for today’s tradition of giving cake as a “gift”.
 Legend says that sleepers will dream of their future spouses if a piece of the wedding cake is under their pillow.

 In the 1600s they used to serve two cakes at the banquet, one for the bride and one for the groom: the groom’s cake eventually died out and the bride’s cake turned into the main cake for the event.
-The groom’s cake was usually made of dark chocolate to contrast with the bride’s cake that was white.
+The groom’s cake was usually made of dark chocolate to contrast with the bride’s cake which was white.
 The origin of this tradition is unclear.
 Some believe it was to be served by the groom, with a glass of wine, to the bridesmaids.
 Others believe it was to be saved and subsequently shared with friends after the honeymoon.

 The once simple wedding cake has evolved into what today is a multitier extravaganza.
 The multitier wedding cake was originally reserved for English royalty.
 The modern wedding cake as we know it now originated at the wedding of Prince Leopold, Duke of Albany, in 1882; his wedding cake was the first to actually be completely edible.